 Initially you might look for information which has been suggested to you by your lecturers.
 Your module reading list is a really useful starting point directing you to good quality information that is relevant to your module.
-You will find your reading list in your module guide which can be accessed via Canvas.
+You will find your reading list in your module guide.
+To find items on your reading list, you will need to do an author and title search in LibrarySearch.